Jon Daly (footballer)

 Jonathan Marvin Daly (born 8 January 1983) is an Irish football coach and former player who played as a forward.
-He is currently the manager of League of Ireland Premier Division club Waterford.
 Daly began his senior playing career in England, where he played for Stockport County and Hartlepool United; he also had loan spells with Bury and Grimsby Town.
 Daly moved to Scottish football in 2007, when he signed for Dundee United.
 Daly spent over six years at the club, eventually becoming club captain, and won the Scottish Cup in 2010.
 He signed for Rangers in 2013, winning the League One title in his first season.
 Daly was described as the first Irish Catholic to join Rangers, a team with a Protestant identity.

 Released by Rangers in 2015, Daly ended his playing career with Raith Rovers and retired in January 2016.
 He became a coach at Heart of Midlothian, where he was interim manager twice.
 He was twice included in the PFA Scotland Team of the Year awards, for the Scottish Premier League in 2012 and for League One in 2014.
 In international football, Daly represented the Republic of Ireland at all youth levels up to the under-21 team.